Information and Public Opinion

 (with Nicholas Weller).
 "How Perceptions of Impact Affect Political Behavior: Evidence from Brexit."

-(with Whitney Hua).
+Whitney Hua and Thomas Jamieson.
 "Whose Lives Matter: Public Opinion and Military Conflict."
+Politics, Groups, and Identities, forthcoming.